bsobotka/amv_tracker/README.md

 <img src="https://github.com/bsobotka/amv_tracker/blob/main/md_images/md-amvt-logo.png">
 </p>

+Thank you for checking out my little project!

 AMV Tracker is a simple but feature-rich GUI application which is designed to allow you to track, categorize, and rate the fanmade music videos you watch, although it is specifically tailored to the curation of anime music videos (AMVs).

 1. [Purpose](#purpose)